wethegit/preact-stickerbook/README.md

 ### patchSticker

-Returns a copy of the provided `stickers` array without the selected sticker.
+Returns a copy of the provided `stickers` array with the updated ("patched") sticker in place.

 `Function`